 Can Smart Cars Improve Highway Safety or will Hackers & Distractions Cause more Injuries?

-Our Philadelphia auto accident lawyers discuss how automakers are struggling to figure out the millennial generation and a shift in the unshakable grip of American car culture.
+Our Philadelphia car accident lawyer discuss how automakers are struggling to figure out the millennial generation and a shift in the unshakable grip of American car culture.
 In fact, according to a AAA study that analyzed data from 2007 to 2011, the percentage of cars purchased by buyers in the 18 to 34-year-old demographic decreased by nearly 30 percent.

 If that wasn’t bad enough for automakers, millennials aren’t even finding reasons to motivate them enough to go get their drivers’ license – once a right-of-passage that few teens would have willingly abstained from.
 Nowadays, only 44 percent of teens go through the process to get their license within 1 year of eligibility.
 Furthermore, only about 54% of teens obtain their license by age 18.